Every baby born into this world is a blessing, and before yours is born, you should consider naming them

 This one is deep.
 In the Hebrew language, Jonathan means “gift of Jehovah.”
 In the Bible, God’s chosen King, David, became best friends with Jonathan.
 Their friendship was one that was a

 blessing to David’s life through the many trials he faced.
 6 Gia

 Gia is one of the shorter names for girls that are graceful and memorable.
 It originated from the Italian language and means “God’s gracious gift.”
 It would be impossible to look at your baby and not be filled with gratitude and love.

 Boone is an English name for a boy that is simple and solid.
 It means “a blessing” and if your Boone is reliable and strong like his name, that has to be a blessing.

-If you’re a fan of ‘B’ names or the short name Ben, choosing Benedict is an option.
+8 Benedict If you’re a fan of ‘B’ names or the short name Ben, choosing Benedict is an option.
 It is Latin and means “blessed.”
 Although it’s Latin, it does carry an old English royal feel.
+9 Anjali

-Anjali is an Indian name from the Sanskrit language that is given to baby girls.
+Indian name from the Sanskrit language that is given to baby girls.
 It has a pretty island sound that separates it from other common names, and it simply means “gift.”
+10 Mercedes

 Mercedes is a Spanish name that comes with such elegance, wealth, and generosity.
 It